In this account, the upcoming trend of work from home: the future of employment as it is predicted is elucidated.

 In 1973, NASA engineer Jack Nilles speculated the future of work from home.
-Back then, he coined the term “telecommuting” or use of electronics to work remotely.
+Back then, he coined the term “telecommuting” or the use of electronics to work remotely.
 His speculation proved correct and in various parts of the planet, people began working from home.
 Recent decades have set a good example of the same.
 Harriet Molyneaux, managing director of Hot Spots Movement, a London-based specialist research consultancy approved of this.
 According to Molyneaux, “With globalization, teams are spread all over the world and technology facilitates us to work from anywhere, anytime.”

 According to ‘the 2017 state of telecommuting in the US employee workforce’ report, 3.9 million employees of the total American workforce did all or part of their work from home during 2015-2016.
 This indicated a 115% increase over 2005.
 Compiled by flexjobs and global workplace analytics, this report has concrete statistics.
-Figures by US Bureau of Labor Statistics also confirm this trend.
+Figures by the US Bureau of Labor Statistics also confirm this trend.

 Work from Home Careers

-Digital presence marks a serendipity of its own that can’t be beaten by physical presence.
-As gig economy is on the rise, people prefer to work as per their convenience; whether being a full-timer at home or a freelancer.
+Digital presence marks serendipity of its own that can’t be beaten by physical presence.
+As the gig economy is on the rise, people prefer to work at their convenience; whether being a full-timer at home or a freelancer.
 This work style is also a cost-effective solution when you earn, without having to invest money.

 Five Reasons Why Working from Home is the Future

-- Cuts Commuting Time
+Cuts Commuting Time

 I know how long commuting hours feel like.
 Commuting for almost 3 hours every day, I dream of every other thing that I could be doing to utilize that time.

 Long commuting hours never come alone.
 In their train, they bring stress that has an adverse impact on employees’ productivity.
-Commuting also results in waste of fuel in these tough times of global warming.
+Commuting also results in a waste of fuel in these tough times of global warming.
 Considering these factors, a plethora of organizations will be advocating remote work from home jobs or hiring freelancers.

 Increases Employee Productivity

 - Those working at home have relatively lower stress levels because they don’t commute daily.
 As commuting is cut from their schedule, they feel relaxed and this relaxation results in better work quality.

 - Home-based jobs set employees free from the hassle to dress up formally.
-This saves time, which can be invested in completing work of the day.
+This saves time, which can be invested in completing the work of the day.

 - People engaged with online jobs work from home, report that they could focus better.
 As no distractions are there such as on and off office buzz, colleagues who drop by for chit-chat sessions, and random and pesky meetings; they can give more time to their work.

-- Reduces Attrition Rate
+Reduces Attrition Rate

-- Attracts Better Skills and Talent
+Attracts Better Skills and Talent

 This situation can be eased out with work from home job options.
 This brings more talented, skilled, and polished professionals to organizations.
 With remote working, organizations can conveniently source skilled personnel from any location that is distant.

-- Provides Rewarding Freelancing
+Provides Rewarding Freelancing

 Additionally, freelancers are at the benefit of tax exemptions in most parts of the world, whereas those having fixed employments don’t enjoy such exemptions.
-The number of platforms are sky-rocketing where freelancers can easily bid for projects.
+The number of platforms is sky-rocketing where freelancers can easily bid for projects.
 And what’s more?
-With crowd-funding, there is constant rise in the number of professionals who are more towards taking up work from home rather than rushing to and fro office.
+There are work from home jobs for students as well.

 What is encouraging is that organizations have begun to count on freelancers for specialized projects rather than hiring full-timers and going through tedious formalities and costs incurred in the process for a short time.
-This establishes the potential that freelancers will be the torchbearers of work from home job market in times to come.
+This establishes the potential that freelancers will be the torchbearers of work from the home job market in times to come.

 In a nutshell, a host of factors determine that work from home is fast gaining impetus.
 The future of work is foreseen in working at home, thanks to statistics from economies of Europe and Asia.
 Escalating real estate prices makes it difficult even for large organizations to open offices at multiple locations.
 With work from home facilities investments in terms of financial commitments and manpower are avoided.